(Read about our ratings)

 All of these features are accessible through LG’s app.
 It’s not particularly flashy, but that’s fine.
 It lays out what you need, including the various sound modes and other features.
 You can adjust what pressing the earbuds’ touchpads do, enable the ability for the earbuds to read your incoming messages, and more.
 In addition to the various sound modes, which we’ll discuss below, there are two custom EQ settings, each with its own eight-band graphical EQ that you can use to adjust specific frequencies by +/-5dB.
 These EQ settings are mutually exclusive to the other modes.

 Overall, the T90Qs sounded good.
 Real 3.6 roentgen energy, not great, not terrible.
-I really struggled since I couldn’t find anything to dislike about them, but I also can’t point to any one thing I liked either.
+I really struggled, since I couldn’t find anything to dislike about them, but I also can’t point to any one thing I liked.
 They were exceptionally competent.
-The bass was well controlled, but not particularly deep.
-The treble was clear, but not particularly revealing.
-I’ve reviewed earphones I’ve liked more, and I’ve reviewed some I liked less.
+The bass was well-controlled but not particularly deep.
+The treble was clear but not particularly revealing.
+I’ve reviewed earphones I liked more, and I’ve reviewed some I liked less.
 The Bass Boost EQ mode pumped up the bass to a degree that I found OK, so probably more than enough for most people.
-For the most part I left it in Natural mode.
+For the most part, I left it in Natural mode.

-One of my personal theme songs, familiar to any fan of just about every production of The Hitchhiker’s Guide to the Galaxy, is “Journey of the Sorcerer” by the Eagles (One of These Nights, MQA, Asylum / Tidal).
-When the band really gets going towards the end, the sound was big . . . but not as big as it should be.
+One of my personal theme songs, familiar to any fan of just about every production of The Hitchhiker’s Guide to the Galaxy, is “Journey of the Sorcerer” by the Eagles (One of These Nights, MQA, Asylum/Tidal).
+When the band really gets going toward the end, the sound was big—but not as big as it should have been.
 This song should sound huge, with the banjo, fiddles, orchestra, and more.
 There was nothing wrong with how the song sounded in the LGs.
 It was just . . . fine.

-Since the sound modes are such a prominent feature of the T90Qs, it only seems fair to discuss them in depth.
-LG partnered with Meridian, they of MQA fame, for the five main sound modes.
+Since the sound modes are such a prominent feature of the T90Qs, it seems only fair to discuss them in depth.
+LG partnered with Meridian, of MQA fame, for the five main sound modes.
 These include Natural, which I used for most of my testing, and the accurately titled Bass Boost and Treble Boost.
-Then there’s Immersive and 3D Sound Stage modes.
-Immersive expands the soundstage, giving the song a sense of space that wasn’t in the original recording.
+Then there are Immersive and 3D Sound Stage modes.
+Immersive expands the soundstage, giving a sense of space that isn’t in the original recording.
 It’s not severe, and for some songs was actually quite pleasant.
 “Journey of the Sorcerer,” for example, regained much of the hugeness the song deserves (and has on some other headphones and speakers).
 I’m not sure I’d use it over the Natural mode for most songs, but when it works, it works.
-3D Sound Stage on the other hand, adds enough obvious reverb that I noped out immediately.
+3D Sound Stage, on the other hand, added enough obvious reverb that I noped out immediately.

-They also paired with Dolby for Virtual Head Tracking and Virtual Sound modes.
-These are, and forgive my savage slander, very gimmicky.
+LG also paired with Dolby for Virtual Head Tracking and Virtual Sound modes.
+These are—and forgive my savage slander—very gimmicky.
 These are the Hall and Stadium receiver modes for the 21st century.
 That said, Virtual Head Tracking is, admittedly, a clever piece of engineering/programming.
 It locks the audio in place, spatially, separate from your head position.
 Sort of like you’re listening to a pair of speakers.
 If you turn your head in a room with speakers, the sound doesn’t turn with you.
-It just comes out of the speakers and the speakers don’t move.
+It just comes out of the speakers, and the speakers don’t move.
 That’s what happens here.
-You turn your head to the right, the sound “stays in place.”
+You turn your head to the right; the sound “stays in place.”
 Turn the other way, and it remains where it was.
 The center of the audio stays stationary while your head moves.

 It’s a neat trick, the kind of thing that you’d play with when you first get the earphones.
 You’d let other people use your earphones to check out the magic.
 Then . . .
 I can’t imagine you’d use it ever again.
 I’m not sure what it adds to the audio experience.
-I suppose there’s a use if you’re watching a video on your phone or laptop, it’s slightly more “natural” that the audio stays more-or-less locked to where the image is, despite you looking around.
-I’ve never found this to be a problem, but if you have, here’s your solution I guess.
-So if you primarily use your earphones for movie/game sound, this is a cool feature, but I’m not sure cool enough to justify buying these over other, better performing earphones.
+I suppose there’s a use if you’re watching a video on your phone or laptop; it’s slightly more “natural” that the audio stays more-or-less locked to where the image is, despite you looking around.
+I’ve never found this to be a problem, but if you have, here’s your solution, I guess.
+So if you primarily use your earphones for movie/game sound, this is a cool feature, but I’m not sure it’s cool enough to justify buying these over other, better-performing earphones.

-“It’s a Shame” is one of my favorite tracks by the Swedish duo First Aid Kit (Ruins, MQA, Columbia / Tidal).
-It not only features the Söderberg sisters’ incredible harmonies, but a solid backing band.
+“It’s a Shame” is one of my favorite tracks by the Swedish duo First Aid Kit (Ruins, MQA, Columbia/Tidal).
+It features not only the Söderberg sisters’ incredible harmonies but also a solid backing band.
 The bass was better controlled with the C5s, one of the things I like most about them.
 The C5s were also more open, with a wider sound.
 Enabling Immersive in LG’s app made an even wider soundstage, but the bass still wasn’t as well defined as with the B&Ws.
-Bass Boost mode was, even by my bass-loving tastes, too much here, and overwhelmed the vocals.
+Bass Boost mode was, even by my bass-loving tastes, too much here, and it overwhelmed the vocals.

-For something with a bit more kick, up next was “Up All Night” by Beck (Colors, MQA, Capitol / Tidal).
+For something with a bit more kick, up next was “Up All Night” by Beck (Colors, MQA, Capitol/Tidal).
 I swapped in the Soundcore Sport X10 earphones.
-These are less expensive than the T90Qs, but are also true wireless and I mentioned their noise canceling above.
+These are less expensive than the T90Qs, but they’re also true wireless, and I mentioned their noise canceling above.
 With “Up All Night,” the T90Qs offered far more definition, less of a muddled sound compared to the X10s.
 The drums hit with far more precision.
 Perhaps not too much of a surprise given their higher price.
 How much is “good for their price” damning with faint praise?